MysteryGenius/syte.io/content/listings/tittletattle.md

 ---
-description: Overnight muggers/exam studyholics, fret not we had finally found a place where we could do a late night study sesh.
-Located at a shophouse near Rochor, sits a retro-themed cafe with a jukebox named 'Tittle Tattle'.
-New in town with their 24h themed, cafe, bistro & bar.
-This is the perfect spot for you to hangout with your friends over food & drinks or to hold a short discussion.
+description: Overnight muggers & exam studyholics rejoice!
+We’ve found you a place to hold a late night study sesh.
+Located at a shophouse near Rochor sits Tittle Tattle, a retro-themed cafe, bistro & bar.
+Open 24/7 and complete with a jukebox, vintage leather furniture and neon lights, this is the perfect spot for you to hangout with your friends over food & drinks or study the night away.
 affordability: "$$"
 title: TittleTattle
-splash_image: "assets/images/tittle.jpg"
+splash_image: assets/images/tittle.jpg
 location_scout: []
 slots:
 - slot: Mon-Sun, 2pm-4pm